mzaghab/ansible-hdp/README.md

 - to update the local file /etc/hosts with the public ip of the started VM(after each restart the VM are allocated new public IP) :

-`ansible-playbook -c localhost ansible/playbooks/build_cluster.yml --tags update-local-hosts`
+`ansible-playbook -i ansible/inventories/azure_rm.py  ansible/playbooks/local-hosts.yml --tags hosts`

 # DEPLOY AN HDP CLUSTER